Lived Experience Peer Cadet Program - Eating Disorders Victoria

 • Learning from a wide variety of professionals – both clinical and non-clinical, including other peer workers, consumers, and their supporters

-• Currently undertaking or commencing a Certificate IV in Mental Health Peer Work
+• Currently studying or willing to start a Certificate IV in Mental Health Peer Work.

-• A strong interest in the lived experience peer led workforce
+• Strong interest in the lived experience peer led workforce.

 • Well-developed written and verbal communication skills.